Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - SYN Cookie: a cookie that is crafted based on host, port and current time with 1 minute accuracy

-NOTE: At this point the Listener still doesn't know if the Caller is SRT or UDT, and it responds with the same set of values regardless of whether the Caller is SRT or UDT.
+At this point the Listener still doesn't know if the Caller is SRT or UDT, and it responds with the same set of values regardless of whether the Caller is SRT or UDT.